-I came across a thread on a forum recently which asked the members which statistics they find most useful in their coaching.
-It got me thinking about my own use of statistics recently.
+Back when I coached in England I came across a thread on a forum asking the members which statistics they find most useful in their coaching.
+It got me thinking about my own use of statistics at that time.

-I’ve talked in prior posts about what used to be available to me when I was coaching collegiately in the States and the sorts of things I’ve used at times since I’ve been coaching in England.
-When I was coaching at Brown we used stats all the time.
-During matches I got print-outs after each set of the standard stuff.
-We also kept serving and passing tallies and sometimes other things as well.
-I used to get way into the numbers, looking at things from all different angles and perspectives (see this Boston Globe article for a discussion of advanced stats in the NBA).
+I’ve talked in prior posts about what was available to me when I coached collegiately in the States.
+I’ve also discussed the sorts of things I used at times when coaching in England.
+College volleyball coaches in the States use stats all the time.
+During matches they get print-outs after each set of the standard stuff.
+Many also keep serving and passing tallies, and sometimes other things as well.
+I definitely can get way into the numbers at times.
+I like to look at things from all different angles and perspectives (see this Boston Globe article for a discussion of advanced stats in the NBA).

-These days there are no official stats coming my way during matches, so anything that I do have access to necessarily means either myself or my assistant are recording them.
-I have found that I have a very hard time doing that because it splits my focus too much.
-I’ve done a bit of in-training stats, mainly in the area of serve receive.
-The bottom line ends up being I don’t use stats very much.
+In England there were no official stats coming my way during matches.
+Anything that I did have access to necessarily meant either myself or my assistant had to record them.
+I found that I had a very hard time doing that because it splits my focus too much.
+I did some in-training stats, mainly in the area of serve receive.
+The bottom line ended up being I didn’t use stats very much.

-Actually, I don’t find myself missing them all that much.
-Granted, stats are very good for giving you an objective view of things – assuming you have enough reps to have a meaningful set of numbers.
+Actually, I didn’t find myself missing them all that much.
+Granted, stats are very good for giving you an objective view of things.
+Assuming you have enough reps to have a meaningful set of numbers, of course.
 That bit tends to be a problem.
-There is a tendency among at least some coaches (and players) to jump to conclusions based on a limited sample, which is a really bad idea.
+There is a tendency among at least some coaches (and players) to jump to conclusions based on a limited sample.
+This is a really bad idea.
 Stats are good for seeing broad patterns, not for making quick analysis.

-I actually think not having all the stats I used to have has helped me be a better coach.
-Because I don’t have the crutch of the numbers, I’m forced to pay much closer attention to patterns of play.
-Is my OH playing the way she does when she’s attacking successfully or is her body language telling me this is not going to be her best hitting match?
-Is my libero going with purpose to the ball the way she does when she passes serve best, or is she being more passive as she does when she passes poorly?
+I actually think not having all the stats I used to have helped me be a better coach in those days.
+Because I didn’t have the crutch of the numbers, I was forced to pay much closer attention to patterns of play.
+Was my OH playing the way she did when she was attacking successfully?
+Or was her body language telling me this is not going to be her best hitting match?
+Was my libero going with purpose to the ball the way she did when she passed serve best?
+Or was she being more passive as she did when she passed poorly?

-Basically, what’s happening now is that I’m not just looking at outcomes, but also seeing causality.
-If I’m just looking at the stats all I see is outcomes, and there are a lot of things which influence those that are out of a player’s control.
-It’s a process vs. result type of focus, which is something I’ve always had to a degree, but have really firmed up these last couple of years.
+Basically, what was happening then is that I was not just looking at outcomes, but also seeing causality.
+If I was just looking at the stats, all I’d see is outcomes.
+There are a lot of things which influence those that are out of a player’s control.
+It’s a process vs. result type of focus, which is something I’ve always had to a degree, but really firmed up during my time in England.

-Having said all that, I do think it would be better for volleyball in England if there were consistent stats available from competitions like BUCS.
-They would provide the basis for telling better volleyball stories to expand the exposure of the sport.
+Having said all that, I did think it would be better for volleyball in England if there were consistent stats available from competitions like BUCS.
+They would have provided the basis for telling better volleyball stories to expand the exposure of the sport.